kevintruong/til/File-System,-Part-1:-Introduction.md

 ![](http://upload.wikimedia.org/wikipedia/commons/a/a2/Ext2-inode.gif)

 Image source: http://en.wikipedia.org/wiki/Ext2
-> "All problems in computer science can be solved by another level of indirection" - David Wheeler
+> "All problems in computer science can be solved by another level of indirection." - David Wheeler

 ## How many pointers can you store in each indirection table?
 As a worked example, suppose we divide the disk into 4KB blocks and we want to address up to 2^32 blocks.